Ixcatl/fables_novasophonia/docs/core/advancement.rst

 For new groups, Level 3 is a recommended place to start, as it allows your party to experiment with a bit more creative freedom and explore how their different Paths and features may interact.
 It's also recommended for each player to begin with one Art or Arcana of their choice, in addition to any they might purchase with Proficiency ranks.

-Here is a table suggesting the order in which a GM should hand out Level bonuses, for NPCs and players alike:
+Here is a table suggesting the order in which a GM should hand out Level bonuses, for NPCs and players alike, though it is not necessarily static:

 +-------+------------+--------------------+-------------------+
 | Level | Path Ranks | Minor Advancements | Proficiency Ranks |